VBog/Bg-Bible-References/readme.txt

 == Changelog ==

+= 3.13.1 =

+* In the book "Psalms" the word "Chapter" is replaced by "Psalm".

 = 3.13.0 =

 * Added options that allow you to adjust the permissible deviations from the Eastern tradition in Bible references.